Anti-Catholicism: Mexico

 Following the Reform War, President Benito Juárez issued a decree nationalizing Church properties, separating Church and State, and suppressing religious orders.

 In the wake of the Mexican Revolution, the Mexican Constitution of 1917 contained further anti-clerical provisions.
 Article 3 called for secular education in the schools and prohibited the Church from engaging in primary education; Article 5 outlawed monastic orders; Article 24 forbade public worship outside the confines of churches; and Article 27 placed restrictions on the right of religious organizations to hold property.
 Article 130 deprived clergy members of political rights.

 Mexican President Plutarco Elías Calles's strict enforcement of previous anti-clerical legislation denying priests' rights, enacted as the Calles Law, prompted the Mexican Episcopate to suspend all Catholic worship in Mexico from August 1, 1926, and sparked the bloody Cristero War of 1926–1929 in which some 50,000 peasants took up arms against the government.
 Their slogan was "¡Viva Cristo Rey!"
 (Long live Christ the King!).

 The effects of the war on the Church were profound.
 Between 1926 and 1934 at least 40 priests were killed.
 Where there were 4,500 priests serving the people before the rebellion, in 1934 there were only 334 priests licensed by the government to serve fifteen million people, the rest having been eliminated by emigration, expulsion, assassination or not obtaining licenses.
 It appears that ten states were left without any priests.
 Other sources indicate that the persecution was such that, by 1935, 17 states had no registered priests.

 Some of the Catholic casualties of this struggle are known as the Saints of the Cristero War.
 Events relating to this were famously portrayed in the novel The Power and the Glory by Graham Greene.

+Philippines

+Joseph Kavanagh of the Jesuits, a teacher at the San Jose Seminary, observed in 1955 that many of the doctrinal attacks of the Filipino new religious movement known as the Iglesia ni Cristo, particularly against the Catholic Church, were unoriginal and had been answered before.
+He also noted that their founder Felix Manalo's anti-Catholicism essentially makes him a Protestant, and the church doctrines were more of a "potpourri of borrowings from several different creeds, the fruit, undoubtedly, of Mr. Manalo's spiritual wanderings."